cloudflare/cloudflare-docs/content/load-balancing/additional-options/railgun.md

 ---
-order: 1
 pcx-content-type: how-to
 title: Railgun
+weight: 2
+meta:
+  title: Use a load balancer with Railgun
 ---

 # Use a load balancer with Railgun

-[**Railgun**](https://developers.cloudflare.com/railgun) is a web proxy system that allows dynamic content for a website — such as news sites or personalized content — to be cached while also allowing changes to the site to take effect almost instantly.
+[**Railgun**](/railgun) is a web proxy system that allows dynamic content for a website — such as news sites or personalized content — to be cached while also allowing changes to the site to take effect almost instantly.
 Railgun is currently available to customers with a Business or Enterprise plan or via one of Cloudflare’s Optimised Partners.

 By adding a load balancer to Railgun, you speed up connections between Cloudflare data centers and DNS origin servers so that uncacheable requests have minimal latency.